jcaillon/3P/docs/NEXT_RELEASE_NOTES.md

 - &GLOBAL-DEFINE variables defined in includes now correctly appear in the autocompletion
 - \#233: Parser error on unbalanced DO / END blocks
 - \#254: Parser error for &ANALYZE-RESUME followed by a block name
+- \#242: Download datadigger in the custom folder specified in the options (if not aleady installed)

 ### Recent changes in notepad++ ###